GHRSST/GDS/_sources/coordinates.md

 `time` is the reference time of the SST data array.
-The GDS-{{gds_version}} specifies that this reference time should be extracted or computed to the nearest second and then coded as continuous UTC time coordinates in **seconds from 00:00:00 UTC January 1, 1981** (which is the definition of the GHRSST origin time, chosen to approximate the start of useful AVHRR SST data record).
-Note that the use of UDUNITS in GHRSST implies that that calendar to be used is the default mixed Gregorian/Julian calendar.
+The GDS-{{gds_version}} specifies that this reference time should be extracted or computed to the nearest second and then coded as continuous UTC time coordinates in *seconds from 00:00:00 UTC January 1, 1981* (which is the definition of the GHRSST origin time, chosen to approximate the start of useful AVHRR SST data record).
+Note that the use of UDUNITS in GHRSST implies that the calendar to be used is the default mixed Gregorian/Julian calendar.

-The reference time used is dependent on the <Processing Level> of the data and is defined as follows:
+The reference time used is dependent on the Processing Level of the data and is defined as follows:

 | Processing level | Reference time                      |